EllieD33/EllieD33/README.md

 # Hi there! 👋

-I'm a budding **Full Stack Developer** with experience in building web and mobile apps.
+I'm a **Full Stack Developer** with experience in building web and mobile apps.
 I’m passionate about learning new technologies and constantly improving my skills.
 As I start out in my career, I’m excited to work on projects that solve real-world problems and offer the chance to learn from others and grow as a developer.
 I enjoy tackling challenges and being part of a team that creates innovative software.

 🚧🔨 **Currently Building a Database and API Programmatically in C#**: I'm expanding my skills by developing a database and API from scratch using C#.
 Feel free to check out my [work-in-progress](https://github.com/EllieD33/celebration-reminder-api) for more details!